minhtran241/flask-blog/README.md

 ## Introduction

-This is the Blog Engine built with Flask, Flask-SQLAlchemy, WTForms, Flask-WTF, Flask-Migrate
+This is the Blog Engine built with Flask, Flask-SQLAlchemy, WTForms, Flask-WTF, Flask-Login, Flask-Mail

 ## Purpose